FreedyPlugins/FreedyPlugins/EnglishWiki.md

 Replaces the player's pitch value.

 ### `{world}`
-Replace the world name the player is in.
+Replaces the world name the player is in.

 ### `{playerName}`
 Substitute the player's name.
 Same as {player}.